 describes how he developed the RC Flyer.
 To read Pat's piece, click

-If you would like to see a Dare RC Wright Flyer in flight, click
+If you would like to see one of Pat Tritle's RC Wright Flyer in flight, click

 Pat Tritle's radio-controlled model of the 1903 Wright Flyer.

 The rubber band-powered version.